 The Banana Pancake Trail is not an actual geographical trail.
 It’s a metaphor to describe various travel routes in South East Asia.
 These routes include locations that are often visited by (Western) travelers.
-The local community adapted by offering budget accommodation, Western restaurants, touristic tours, the occasional Irish pub and….banana pancakes as a popular breakfast.
+The local community adapted by offering budget accommodation, Western restaurants, tours and the occasional Irish pub.

 For bus/ferry/train schedules and tickets in South East Asia I always use the transport planning tool below from 12Go.com to book online.
 Especially during high season and public holidays it makes sense to book ahead to secure your seat(s).
 The tool is incredibly easy to use.
 Just fill out your place of departure, your destination and travel date.
 It will show the complete schedule and ticket price of all related transport.
 Make your choice and book instantly.

 There is no official list of locations on the trail, again, it’s just a metaphor.
 However, if there would be a list then the usual suspects would at least include, among others:

 Bangkok, with Khao San Road as the iconic banana pancake location, Chiang Mai, Pai and Ko Phi Phi in Thailand;

 Siem Reap and Phnom Penh in Cambodia;

 Ho Chi Minh City, Hoi An, Halong Bay and Hanoi in Vietnam;